-Amongst funding that postdocs can apply for, fellowships provide a unique platform to kickstart their academic career, by enabling them to work on their own ideas, develop leadership and provide them with a track-record of securing research funding.
+Amongst funding that postdocs can apply for, fellowships provide a unique platform to kick-start their academic career, by enabling them to work on their own ideas, develop leadership and provide them with a track-record of securing research funding.
 Fellowships fund promising researchers to carry out their own innovative research projects (including salary and research costs).
-The Research Development Team supports applicants with their drafts, and, depending on the level of the fellowship, the university can provide an enhanced package of support to applicants (including additional funding, PhD studentship, academic career fast-track and membership of the Fellowship Academy).
+The Research Development Team supports applicants with their drafts, and, depending on the level of the fellowship, the university can provide an enhanced support package (including additional funding, PhD studentship, academic career fast-track and membership of the Fellowship Academy).

-- Research Professional (funding database) - Recorded fellowship events ("success with fellowships" and others) - Illuminate Vice-Chancellor's Fellowship Scheme - Research Development team contacts
+- Recorded fellowship events ("success with fellowships" and others) - Illuminate Vice-Chancellor's Fellowship Scheme